powsybl/powsybl-core/README.md

 This document describes how to build the code of PowSyBl Core.
 If you just want to run PowSyBl demos, please visit https://www.powsybl.org/ where downloads will be available soon.
 If you want guidance on how to start building your own application based on PowSyBl, please visit the http://www.powsybl.org/docs/tutorials/ page.

 The PowSyBl Core project is not a standalone project.
 Read on to learn how to modify the core code, be it for fun, for diagnosing bugs, for improving your understanding of the framework, or for preparing pull requests to suggest improvements!
-PowSyBl Core provides library code to build all kind of applications for power systems: a complete and extendable grid model, support for common exchange formats, APIs for power simulations an analysis, and support for local or distributed computations.
-For deployment, powsybl-core also provides a iTools, a tool to build cross-platform integrated command line applications.
-To build cross-platform graphical applications, please visit the PowSyBle GSE repository https://github.com/powsybl/powsybl-gse page.
+PowSyBl Core provides library code to build all kinds of applications for power systems: a complete and extendable grid model, support for common exchange formats, APIs for power simulations an analysis, and support for local or distributed computations.
+For deployment, powsybl-core also provides iTools, a tool to build cross-platform integrated command-line applications.
+To build cross-platform graphical applications, please visit the PowSyBl GSE repository https://github.com/powsybl/powsybl-gse page.

 ## Environment requirements